 Because of the room for accidents and masses, putting something down to protect your flooring is absolutely essential.

 If you are putting your rabbit room in an area with carpet, you need to make sure that no waste or debris will seep into it.
-Having some type of mat, plastic, or rubber placement down will prevent tarnishing the floors underneath.
+Having some type of mat, plastic, or rubber placed down will prevent tarnishing the floors underneath.

 Litter Training Rabbits